Skip to content

 Here's how you can determine the boundaries of your GHG inventory.

-Organizational and operational boundaries are fundamental concepts that outline key characteristics of any GHG inventory.
+Organisational and operational boundaries are fundamental concepts that outline key characteristics of any GHG inventory.
 They help both internal and external stakeholders in addressing important queries related to corporate GHG emissions tracking.

-Organizational boundary
+Organisational boundary

-An organizational boundary delineates the extent of a company's responsibility for measuring and reporting GHG emissions.
+An organisational boundary delineates the extent of a company's responsibility for measuring and reporting GHG emissions.
 It considers whether the company is part of a larger corporate structure such as an umbrella company or a subsidiary, and distinguishes between equity (ownership of assets) and control (ability to influence emissions-producing activities).
-This ensures transparency in GHG accounting, especially in complex organizational structures involving subsidiaries, investments, partnerships, and joint ventures.
+This ensures transparency in GHG accounting, especially in complex organisational structures involving subsidiaries, investments, partnerships, and joint ventures.

 This boundary also describes the consolidation approach taken to determine emissions are included in the company's GHG inventory.
 Here are 2 consolidation approaches a company can adopt: